 - The veteran receives a FA (failure to attend class) for the semester VA benefits are received.

-- The veteran fails to achieve the minimum cumulative GPA of 2.0 for two consecutive semesters or sessions.
+- The veteran fails to achieve the minimum cumulative GPA of 2.0 for Undergraduate and 3.0 for Graduate for two consecutive semesters or sessions.

 All questions concerning child and/or spouse eligibility are to be referred to the Department of Veterans Affairs at: www.gibill.va.gov or you can call: 1 (888) 442-4551